sanjusoftware/gitlab-devops/README.md

 3. Integrate the gitlab setup in CI tool
 4. Reduce the pain of going to each project to change settings via UI

+## Gitlab Config file
+The gem requires you to provide a config.yml (the name could be anything) which defines the settings that you want to be applied to your projects / groups.
+An example fo the config can be found [here](https://github.com/sanjusoftware/gitlab-devops/blob/master/spec/fixtures/config.yml)

 ## Installation

 Add this line to your application's Gemfile: